 Remember, it's business

 If a freelancer has let you down or they're not as supportive as you'd hoped, don't feel guilty about turning them away.
-This is business and you have to do what's right for your company.
+It's business, and you have to do what's right for your company.
 Be honest and explain that the relationship isn't working.
-Or, if you like, simply say that you've not got any freelance work to provide.
+Or, if you like, say that you've not got any freelance work to provide.
 It's the diplomatic option and will ensure you don't burn any bridges.